Im-Rises/TetrisSFML/README.md

 sudo apt-get install libsfml
 ```

-or if you're a developer and want to compile the Emulator, please install this version of SFML:
+or if you're a developer and want to compile the game, please install this version of SFML:

 ```bash
 sudo apt-get install libsfml-dev